 \section{Abstract}

-We give a combinatorial Chevalley formula for an arbitrary weight, in the torus-equivariant $K$-group of semi-infinite flag manifolds, which is expressed in terms of the quantum alcove model.
-As an application, we prove the Chevalley formula for anti-dominant fundamental weights in the (small) torus-equivariant quantum $K$-theory $QK_{T}(G/B)$ of the flag manifold $G/B$; this has been a longstanding conjecture about the multiplicative structure of $QK_{T}(G/B)$.
-In type $A_{n-1}$, we prove that the so-called quantum Grothendieck polynomials indeed represent Schubert classes in the (non-equivariant) quantum $K$-theory $QK(SL_{n}/B)$; we also obtain very explicit information about the coefficients in the respective Chevalley formula.
+We give a Chevalley formula for an arbitrary weight for the torus-equivariant $K$-group of semi-infinite flag manifolds, which is expressed in terms of the quantum alcove model.
+As an application, we prove the Chevalley formula for an anti-dominant fundamental weight for the (small) torus-equivariant quantum $K$-theory $QK_{T}(G/B)$ of a (finite-dimensional) flag manifold $G/B$; this has been a longstanding conjecture about the multiplicative structure of $QK_{T}(G/B)$.
+In type $A_{n-1}$, we prove that the so-called quantum Grothendieck polynomials indeed represent (opposite) Schubert classes in the (non-equivariant) quantum $K$-theory $QK(SL_{n}/B)$; we also obtain very explicit information about the coefficients in the respective Chevalley formula.